AlexandrosPanag/My_Discord_Projects/STAR/README.md

 This project is licensed under the Attribution-NonCommercial-ShareAlike 4.0 International License – see the LICENSE.md file for details: https://github.com/AlexandrosPanag/My_Discord_Projects/blob/main/LEARN.md

----
-## 🤝 Contributing

-Pull requests are welcome!
-If you have ideas for:

 --
 # New AI features